SimplyYourAverageDev/lightning-explorer/README.md

 # Lightning Explorer

-A blazing-fast, minimalist file explorer for **Windows 11**, built with Wails V2 (Go + Preact).
+A blazing-fast, minimalist file explorer for ONLY **Windows 11** (Sorry, Linux and MacOS's File Explorer is already good enouh), built with Wails V2 (Go + Preact).
 Engineered for performance and a responsive user experience.

 ## ✨ Features